Canada Research Chair in

 This renewed public recognition of religion as an essential part of our humanity and socio-political activity promises a new direction and purpose for the humanities.
 It also, however, poses problems because, along with religion, comes the spectre of fundamentalism and religiously motivated violence.
 How can we reconcile religion's universal claims on human existence with the need for harmonious co-existence?

 Canada Research Chair Jens Zimmermann is tackling this question in his research by examining the philosophical, theological and cultural assumptions that are shaping recent "re-articulations" of Christianity within a global multi-faith and religious context.
 In the process, he is providing us with a better understanding of the conflicting tendencies in Western society: On the one hand, there is a resurgence of religion that is defining our humanity, spirituality and social ethic.
 And, on the other hand, there is a fear of religious fundamentalism and its destructive, dehumanizing tendencies.

-Zimmermann's multidisciplinary study cuts across the disciplines of philosophy, theology and cultural theory.
-Besides his academic research at Trinity Western University, Zimmermann is also developing links with scholars in Germany, France, the United States and elsewhere in Canada, who will participate in a series of colloquia, which he is planning as part of his work as the Canada Research Chair in Interpretation, Religion and Culture.
+As part of Zimmermann's multidisciplinary study cuts across the disciplines of philosophy, theology and cultural theory his academic research at Trinity Western University, Zimmermann is also developing links with scholars in Germany, France, the United States and elsewhere in Canada, who will participate in a series of colloquia, which he is planning as part of his work as the Canada Research Chair in Interpretation, Religion and Culture.

 For Dr. Jens Zimmermann's complete Canada Research Chair profile click here.back to top